Digital

 1. Enable Filtering and Parental Controls

 Activate device parental controls to restrict age-inappropriate content.
 Not perfect, but an effective first line of defense.
+Built-in OS features such as iOS Screen Time or Android Family Link provide sufficient basic controls on their own.

 2. Maintain Open Dialogue

 Regularly tell children "Let me know if anything bad happens online."
 A relationship where children feel safe reporting problems is the strongest safety measure.
 Focus on solving together rather than scolding.
-(Books on children's online safety can also be helpful)
+Books on children's online safety can also be helpful

 3. Teach Personal Information Handling

 Name, school, address, photos.
 Teach specifically what should never be shared online, explaining why it's dangerous so children can judge for themselves.
-(Books on digital literacy offer systematic learning)
+Books on digital literacy offer systematic learning

 Age-Specific Risks and Responses